LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Templates/OrderStatus.md

 #### Global Functions Customization

-Click on the "Global Functions" button to access all the Global functions & variables to be configured.
+Click the **Global Functions** button to access all the global functions and variables to be configured.

 <img class="fancyimage" style="width:750px" src="/img/ConvoBuilder/template_orderstatus_1.png">

 #### LE Escalation Configuration

-To setup escalation to an Agent in LE, change the following values:
+To set up escalation to an agent in LiveEngage, change the following values:

 <table>
  <thead>